colpitts-dev/node-express-typescript/README.md

 - `tsc` for type checking and compiling TS to JavaScript for production.
 - `eslint` and `prettier` for linting and formatting code
-- `jest` and `supertest` setup for integration testing API endpoints
+- `jest` and `supertest` for unit and integration tests
 - `validate` script to ensure health of code. #cleancode
+- `gen` script to generate models and controllers with unit and integration tests

 <br/>